comcco02/simpleui/README.md

 SD - Researching trouble ticket systems and web interfaces

-CM - Setup JSFiddle for code sharing: https://jsfiddle.net/#&togetherjs=FIriEbP4Mz
+CM - Setup JSFiddle for code sharing: https://jsfiddle.net/#&togetherjs=FIriEbP4Mz, ended up ditching

 HS – Created and shared Word Document for Team

-CA –
+CA – Researching trouble ticket systems and web interfaces

-Created
+Created Git Hub accounts for full access of project amongst our team

+We discussed our theme of the project and our furture changes.